splitrb/split/README.md

 ### Rails

-Adding `gem 'split'` to your Gemfile will autoloaded it when rails starts up, as long as you've configured redis it will 'just work'.
+Adding `gem 'split'` to your Gemfile will autoload it when rails starts up, as long as you've configured redis it will 'just work'.

 ### Sinatra